 PTSD can affect nearly every aspect of the person’s life depending on the extent of its effect on a person.
 Usually, people with PTSD are irritable, anxious, and fatigues.
 They have a tendency to be socially-withdrawn too.
 At times, they are hyper-vigilant, easily aroused, and startled.
 Most develop survivor’s guilt especially if the traumatic event caused the loss of multiple lives.

 PTSD can be acute or chronic.
 PTSD is acute if symptoms appear within 6 months while it is chronic if symptoms begin later than 6 months.
 There is remission within 6 months in 50% of cases.

 These events include disasters, wars, accidents, and acts of violence.
 It is estimated that 5-10% of people in the United States have experienced PSTD at some point in their lives.
 In the Philippines, 1.6 M Filipinos are affected by it.
 Moreover, people with PSTD have a higher chance of developing other anxiety, substance-related, and mood disorders.

 - Triggering traumatic event (e.g. rape, violence, combats)

-- Impairment of alpha2 –adrenergic receptor response which inhibits stress-induced release of norepinephrine
+- Impairment of alpha2 –adrenergic receptor response which inhibits the stress-induced release of norepinephrine

 - Limited social support.
-Support system helps in facilitating a traumatized person’s expression of feelings.
+A support system helps in facilitating a traumatized person’s expression of feelings.

-- Limited social support is linked to higher risk of repressing traumatic experiences.
+- Limited social support is linked to a higher risk of repressing traumatic experiences.

 - High anxiety levels.
 A person who has relatively higher levels of anxiety will be more psychologically affected than a person who manages to keep his anxiety low or mild whenever facing adversaries.